e-learning4rural/about/readme.md

 - Fair compensation
 - Privacy and risk safeguards

----

-### 🎤 Phase 3 — Live Online Showcase
-**August 15, 2026**

 A four-hour public event featuring:
 - Finalist presentations
 - Moderated Q&A
 - Reflections from educator and learner panelists
 - Community voting (non-determinative)
 - Awards ceremony

----

-## 🏆 Competition Tracks

-Both tracks use a shared ethical evaluation rubric.

-### 🌱 Track 1 — Real-World Impact
-For solutions ready (or near-ready) for deployment in under-resourced contexts.

-### 💡 Track 2 — Innovation Track
-For novel, experimental, or breakthrough approaches advancing ethical AI in remote learning.

-If you'd like, I can also provide:

-* A **minimalist version** (less text, more impact)
-* A **more formal academic version**
-* Or a **high-energy call-for-submissions version** designed to attract developers.

 <details>
   <summary> Rubric Category: Usability & Accessibility </summary>